The Sellars Lecture in Philosophy

 The Roy Wood Sellars Lectureship was established in 1971 to celebrate both Roy Wood Sellars and W. Preston Warren.
 The latter was for many years chair of the philosophy department at Bucknell and was the author or editor of a number of papers and books on Roy Wood Sellars' philosophy.
 The first Sellars Lecture was given by Preston Warren and the second by Wilfrid Sellars (with his father in attendance).

-Millstone Family Professor of Philosophy and Professor of Cognitive Science, Yale University
+Wayne and Elizabeth Jones Professor of Philosophy and Professor of Law at Northwestern University

 Previous Lecturers